nirob5151/myapp/blueprint.md

 *   **Booking System:** A complete system for requesting, accepting, and managing rentals.
 *   **Payment Integration:** Secure payment processing for rentals.
 *   **Notifications:** Real-time alerts for booking requests and updates.
-*   **User Profiles:** Profiles for farmers and owners with their rental history and ratings.
 *   **Map Integration:** Displaying equipment and rental locations on a map.

 ## Farmer User Story